pabloolvr/Ouclos/README.md

 ## Test results

-All the tests mentioned before worked as expected in Google Chrome and Postman.
+All tests mentioned before worked as expected in Google Chrome and Postman.

 ## Execution procedure